 The documentary uses some whimsical animation at times to illustrate some parts of Moreno’s storytelling.
 But this added creative flair and all the celebrities who gush about her in the movie are all just icing on the cake.
 Moreno has more than enough charisma and has lived such a full life that her story could be a miniseries, not just a documentary film.

 UPDATE: Roadside Attractions will release “Rita Moreno: Just a Girl Who Decided to Go For It” in select U.S. cinemas on June 18, 2021.
-PBS’s “American Masters” series will premiere the movie on a date to be announced.
+PBS’s “American Masters” series will premiere the movie on October 5, 2021.